|Where it is||

 Marciana – Piazzale della Fortezza

-If you want to walk and take in the breathtaking views then go up the town steps and cross the tiny, shaded squares, but if you want to go by car, you can drive along a tarmacadamed road and then leave your car in the car park opposite the fortress.
+If you want to walk and take in the breathtaking views then go up the town steps and cross the tiny, shaded squares, but if you want to go by car, you can drive along a tarmacadamed road - from where the view is wonderful - and then leave your car in the car park opposite the fortress.

-The Fortress is in the highest part of the town, and looks over Marciana at a height of 415 metres.
+The Fortress is in the highest part of the town, and watches over Marciana at a height of 415 metres.

 The Fortress is thought to have been built by the Republic of Pisa in the XII century, although many people hold some doubt in the matter.